-The variety of flour used influences the characteristics of the sourdough and it is possible to make sourdough with wheat, rye and other types or mixtures of flours.
+The variety of flour used influences the characteristics of the sourdough, and it is possible to make sourdough with wheat, rye, and other types or mixtures of flour.
 Other important parameters influencing the attributes of the cultures are time and temperature during the processing.
-Additionally, it is possible to produce sourdough adding sugar and salt, which also will influence the result.
+Additionally, it is possible to produce sourdough by adding sugar and salt, which also will influence the result.

 Making Your Sourdough Starter

-First, you have to make up your sourdough starter, using flour, water and bacteria.
-In some cases, you may also add some sugar and/or salt, which will affect the flavour of your final bread.
-Once you have made your starter you are ready to take a portion of this starter and make your bread, following the recipe of your choice.
+First, you must make up your sourdough starter using flour, water, and bacteria.
+In some cases, you may also add some sugar and/or salt, affecting the flavour of your final bread.
+Once you have made your starter, you are ready to take a portion of this starter and make your bread, following the recipe of your choice.
 The remaining starter can be stored in your fridge for later use.